tomdaweiqq/drupal-gratis-theme/README.txt

 available.

 - For drop down menus to work, you need to set a main menu item to "expanded".
+It should also be checked on the theme's settings page.
 Then its sub-menus will work as drop downs.
 If you need help with this, please consult Drupal core documentation.

 -- THEME SETTINGS UI --

-- Choice of fonts:
- (e.g, choose sans-serif or serif for headers and body seperately.)

-- Choice of several backgrounds and textures

-- Choice of three color palettes
+- Choice of four color palettes

 - Toggle Breadcrumbs on or off

-- Choice of Sidebar left or right (Note no sidebar will appear automtically, you must assign blocks to that region.)

 - Default logo changes for each color palette
 You can also toggle this off and use your own logo.)